Daydream (Mariah Carey album): Grammy Awards controversy

 Daydream proved to be one of the best-selling and most acclaimed albums of 1995.
 When the Grammy Award nominees were announced, and Daydream was nominated for six different awards, critics began raving how it would be "cleaning up" that year.
 The 38th Annual Grammy Awards were held on February 28, 1996, at the Shrine Auditorium in Los Angeles.
 Carey, being a multiple award nominee, was one of the headlining performers at the ceremony.
 Together with Boyz II Men, she performed a live rendition of "One Sweet Day", to a very positive response.
 However, as the award winners were announced one by one, Carey watched as her name was not called up even once.
 Daydream had lost all of its six nominations, shocking most critics who branded it the "album of the year".
 With every passing loss, the television cameras continued to zoom on Carey's face, who was finding it more difficult to retain her smile.
 By the end of the night, Carey had not won a single award.
 The disappointment on her face was "painfully obvious", according to media outlets.
 Carey did not perform again until the 2006 ceremony, when she was nominated for eight awards (winning three) for The Emancipation of Mimi.

+Legacy and influence

+Daydream is regarded as one of Carey's best albums to-date, and music critics often rank it highly among her discography.
+In 2025, Billboard staff ranked Daydream the third-best studio album of Carey's career, observing that it "symbolized the bridge between the two halves of Mariah’s catalog that decade, linking the earlier pop and adult contemporary sounds with the hip-hop and layered R&B inspirations that colored subsequent works".
+NPR ranked Daydream one of the 150 greatest albums helmed by women.
+UDiscoverMusic ranked it the 17th best album of 1995, calling it "pure pop perfection".
+Andrew Chan, author and editor of Why Mariah Matters (2023), identified Daydream as a cultural moment, recalling that its chart-topping singles “Fantasy”, “One Sweet Day”, and “Always Be My Baby” were virtually inescapable for at least two years following the album's release.
+Troy L. Smith of Cleveland.com, who ranked the same three songs among the best of the 1990s, said "Fantasy" and Daydream helped evolve Carey out of her adult contemporary image.
+Music journalists agree that Daydream was a transitional album for Carey due to its genre-bending songs and collaborations, particularly the singer's foray into R&B and hip-hop music.
+Prior to Daydream, the singer had been known for releasing pop music that highlighted her vocal prowess.
+The album features several musical trademarks that would become staples of Carey's work, namely catchy hooks, emotional ballads, powerful vocals, and R&B influences.
+The singer also began changing her vocal style, adopting a softer, airier quality she would continue exploring on subsequent releases.